bobmayuze/Borilliant_SIS/README.md

 ```
 Step 3

-visit localhost:3000 to check it out
+visit localhost:3000 to make sure it runs